PAYLHORSE-Software/Jodot/docs/README.md

 ### Class Registration

 We use the note `@godot` to tag custom classes in user code, redefined as Entities.
 A metaprogram crawls the user code for these Entities and stores them in an array.
-We set up class creation parameters for a new 'class' of this name from the Entity struct, and use the interface function `classdb_register_extension_class()` to add them to godot's database.
+We set up creation parameters for a new 'class' of this name from each Entity struct, and use the interface function `classdb_register_extension_class()` to add them to godot's database.

 As part of this registration, we've had to set up another custom `#c_call` function: `class_create_instance()`.
 Here, we're expected to instatiate the class in jai, construct an object in godot to hold this class, and bind the two together.
 This is where **memory allocation** comes in, and we should treat this aspect of the module with great care.

-### Roadmap
+## ROADMAP

 Jodot development will proceed as follows: